MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Numerical Method

-where $g_R=-\pa{\Phi}{R}$ and $g_z=-\pa{\Phi}{z}$.
-The density distribution of the gas in the Galactic plane ($z=0.0$ kpc) is assumed to be 0.05 times the stellar mass that is determined by $\Phi_{\rm *}$ (eq. \ref{eqn_gravity} and Section \ref{sec:potential}).
-The temperature distribution is assumed to be smoothly connected between $T=10^4$ K in the Galactic plane and $10^6$ K in the Galactic halo region.
 Figure \ref{fig:initial_condition} (a) and (b) show the radial distributions of the initial rotational speed, density, and pressure.
 We set up a weak vertical magnetic field initially with the following radial dependence:

 where $R_b=0.08$ kpc and set to $B_z=0$ in $R < R_b$.